claritylab/lucida/tools/deploy/README.md

 # Deploy Lucida using Kubernetes

 1. Run `sudo ./cluster_up.sh` to create a Kubernetes cluster on a single machine via Docker.
-  It assumes that Docker is already installed, and port 8080 is not in use.
+  It assumes that Docker is already installed, port 8080 is not in use, and you have at least 16 GB of disk space.
   If you want to create a cluster with more than one machines, please refer to [the official documentation](http://kubernetes.io/docs/).